ntopia/os-project/README.md

 #### find\_overlapped\_acquired\_lock

-Given a range and mode, returns first lock that is acquired , matches given mode, and is overlapped. if no locks are found, returns NULL.
+Given a range and mode, returns first lock that is acquired, matches given mode, and is overlapped.
+If no locks are found, returns NULL.

 #### find\_acquired\_lock

-Given mode, pid and range, find a lock that matches all of given condition. if no locks are found, returns NULL.
+Given mode, pid and range, find a lock that matches all of given condition.
+If no locks are found, returns NULL.

 #### check_acquirable